telerik/kendo-ui-core/docs/controls/barcodes/barcode/encodings.md

 ## See Also

-Other articles on Kendo UI Barcode:
+Other articles on the Kendo UI Barcode:

 * [Overview of the Barcode Widget]({% slug overview_kendoui_barcode_widget %})
 * [Barcode JavaScript API Reference](/api/javascript/dataviz/ui/barcode)